kildealab/RadiSeq/README.md

-# SDD-NGS_Simulator
+# radiSeq_Simulator

-This is a tool to simulate Next Generation Sequencing (NGS) of radiation-exposed cells using a Standard DNA Damage (SDD) data file from Monte Carlo simulations of cell irradiations.
-SDD-NGS Simulator can perform both bulk- and single-cell whole genome DNA sequencing.
+This is a tool to simulate Next Generation Sequencing (NGS) of radiation-exposed cells using a Standard DNA Damage (SDD) data file from Monte Carlo simulations of cell irradiations. radiSeq Simulator can perform both bulk- and single-cell whole genome DNA sequencing.

 ## Table of Contents